Arts News

 Exhibit is Open Through Mid-April

-Please join us for an artist reception for Stardust & Soul: “it’s in everything, an exhibit featuring paintings by Sarah Pester at the Historic Fournet Building downtown Crookston.
+Please join us for an artist reception for Stardust & Soul: “it’s in everything,”an exhibit featuring paintings by Sarah Pester at the Historic Fournet Building downtown Crookston.
 This exhibit includes 41 original pieces of art in oil, watercolor, and mixed media, many of which are for sale.
 The reception is open to everyone and the public is encouraged to attend.
-There will be live music and refreshments will be served.
+Refreshments will be served.

 Sarah shared, “I really love how this collection captures the thread running through everything.
 Earth, space, and us -- all of it being more connected than we usually realize.
 I hope these pieces remind people that we aren't just out here on our own but a part of the whole and connected to everything.”